Timothy L. Killeen

-Timothy Laurence Killeen (born 1952) is a British and American geophysicist, space scientist, professor, and university administrator.
+Timothy Laurence Killeen (born 1952) is a British and American geophysicist, space physicist, professor, and university administrator.
 Killeen took office as the president of the University of Illinois system in 2015.
 He has been the principal investigator on research projects for NASA and the National Science Foundation.
 Killeen has authored more than 150 publications in peer-reviewed journals as well as more than 300 other publications and papers.
 He has served on various White House committees and task forces and is a past editor-in-chief of the Journal of Atmospheric and Solar-Terrestrial Physics.

 Early life and education

-Killeen was born in 1952 in Cardiff, Wales.
-He received his Bachelor of Science in physics and astronomy in 1972 and PhD in atomic and molecular physics in 1975, both from University College in London, earning his doctorate at the age of 23.
+Killeen was born in Cardiff, Wales in early 1952 to Nora Christine (Curran) Killeen and John Francis Killeen.
+He received his Bachelor of Science in physics and astronomy in 1972 and PhD in atomic and molecular physics in 1975, both from University College London, earning his doctorate at the age of 23.
 After receiving his degree, Killeen worked as a research assistant at the university until 1978.